Probable Jaws

 I want to say I'm very sorry for their loss and the fact that their loved one was taken off guard by a shark that was confused and bit them.

-the i guess not questions but answers that you were presented on jeopardy and see if you can stump the judge
+of the, I guess not questions, but answers that you were presented on Jeopardy and see if you can stump the judge.

-do you remember which one you won on or which one you wish you had won on we didn't win yeah we both came in second place okay no i came in third oh okay sorry jessica Jessica came in third.
+Do you remember which one you won on or which one you wish you had won on?
+We didn't win.
+Yeah, we both came in second place.

 There's the crux.